AjaniStewart/cs136-spring-2018/lab_10/README.md

-Took one full lab period plus
+Took one full lab period plus 15 extra minutes to write the functions.
+Writing tests took me about 30 minutes.
+So, in total, 2 hours.